NirajGhetiya/Bookstore-Management-API/README.md

 # Bookstore Management API with Python, FastAPI, Docker, and PostgreSQL

-This project aims to replicate the functionalities of a provided Spring Boot project but using Python, FastAPI, Docker, and PostgreSQL.

 ## Project Goal

 Develop a RESTful API for managing a bookstore inventory, utilizing Python, FastAPI, PostgreSQL, and Docker.